KBNLresearch/europeananp-ner/README.md

 ### Working with classifiers and model generation

-To be able to compare your results with a baseline we provide some test files located in the 'test-files' directory.
+To be able to compare your results with a baseline we provide some test files located in the ```test-files``` directory.

-To run a back to front test (in Linux) try this:
+To run a back-to-front test try:

     cd test-files;./test_europeana_ner.sh

-Output should look (something)like this:
+The output should look something like:

     Generating new classification model. (de)
     -rw-rw-r-- 1 aloha aloha 1.4M Sep 11 15:55 ./eunews_german.crf.gz